Samuel L. Gouverneur

-Samuel Laurence Gouverneur (1799 – September 29, 1865) was a lawyer and civil servant who was both nephew and son-in-law to James Monroe, the fifth President of the United States.
+Samuel Laurence Gouverneur (1799 – September 29, 1865) was a lawyer and civil servant who was both nephew and son-in-law to James Monroe, the fifth president of the United States.

 Early life

 Gouverneur was born in 1799 in New York City.
-His father was Nicholas Gouverneur (1753–1802), a merchant with the firm Gouverneur & Kemble, and mother was Hester (née Kortright) Gouverneur (1770–1842), sister of the First Lady Elizabeth Kortright Monroe.
+His father was Nicholas Gouverneur (1753–1802), a merchant with the firm Gouverneur & Kemble.
+His mother was Hester (née Kortright) Gouverneur (1770–1842), sister of the First Lady Elizabeth Kortright Monroe.
 His younger sister, Maria Charlotte Gouverneur (1801–1867), was married to Thomas McCall Cadwalader (1795–1873).

 His maternal grandparents were Lawrence Kortright, a wealthy merchant, and Hannah (née Aspinwall) Kortright.
 His paternal grandparents were Samuel Gouverneur (1720–1798) and Experience (née Johnson) Gouverneur (1720–1788).
 He was a first cousin of U.S. Representative Gouverneur Kemble (1786–1875) through his aunt Gertrude Gouverneur, wife of merchant Peter Kemble.

 He graduated from Columbia College in 1817.

 Career

 In 1824, Gouverneur was elected as a People's Party (faction of the Democratic-Republican party (Note: The "People's Party" or anti-Crawford faction of the Democratic-Republican Party joined forces with the "Clintonians" (supporters of DeWitt Clinton) to oppose the Bucktails faction of the Democratic-Republican Party.)) member of the New York State Assembly, serving in the 48th New York State Legislature in 1825.
 He was aligned with Assembly Speaker Clarkson Crolius, also from New York County.

 On November 19, 1828, he was appointed Postmaster of New York City, succeeding former U.S. Representative and Senator Theodorus Bailey who died in office on September 6, 1828.
 While in New York he invested in racehorses, and the Bowery Theatre along with James Alexander Hamilton, son of Alexander Hamilton, and Prosper M. Wetmore.
 Gouverneur served as Postmaster until July 4, 1836, when he was succeeded by Jonathan J. Coddington.